Celine Dion Is Coming To ‘The Voice’ As A Mentor For Returning Judge Gwen Stefani [Video]

 Apparently, even before joining forces with Gwen on The Voice, Celine Dion was a long-time fan of the 47-year-old ska singer and pop culture powerhouse.
 The ladies appeared on Today on Friday in celebration of their new partnership on The Voice, and they were quite literally singing each other’s praises during the musical interview.

-According to Stefani, her new partnership with Celine Dion is going to make the show’s other coaches Adam Levine, Alicia Keys and boyfriend Blake Shelton super jealous.
+According to Stefani, her new partnership with Celine Dion is going to make the show’s other coaches Adam Levine, Alicia Keys, and boyfriend Blake Shelton super jealous.
 After all, Dion is something of a legend.

 “Everybody is going to be so mad — the other coaches — that I got you!
 Yes!
 So excited.”